adblockplus/wentral/README.md

 This will load model weights from `yolo_v3.weights` and then use the resulting model.

-    $ wentral bm -d some.other.AdDetector -w other.weights dataset_path
+    $ wentral bm -d some.other.Detector -w other.weights dataset_path

-This will import `AdDetector` from `some.other` module and instantiate it with `weights_file="other.weights"` (the values of `--confidence-threshold` and `--iou-threshold`) will also be passed to the constructor if it takes such arguments.
+This will import `Detector` from `some.other` module and instantiate it with `weights_file="other.weights"` (the values of `--confidence-threshold` and `--iou-threshold`) will also be passed to the constructor if it takes such arguments.